Guide for Content Owners

 - SiteImprove and Google Analytics – questions, problems or requests to add/remove users

-- Content errors or other issues with the University home page or other top level pages
+- Errors or other issues with the University home page or other top level pages

 As the content owner for your area, you will need to approve granting content editors access to websites in your network.
 All content editors must attend a mandatory training first before they will receive access to any University website.